findologic/plugin-shopware-6/UPGRADE-2.0.md

 ### CompatibilityLayer

-TLDR; All classes (except 6.1) in the `CompatibilityLayer` directory have been removed.
+TLDR; All classes in the `CompatibilityLayer` directory have been removed.

 We removed all classes/services/controllers in the `CompatibilityLayer` directory.
 Reason for that is that maintaining these separate classes for each and every version is very error prone and also hard to extend for plugin extensions.
 At the same time they were also hard to debug, as you always needed to know which Shopware version is being used, in order to begin debugging.
 In case you're wondering where all this code now is, the answer is in the proper classes.
 As an example code that was in `src/CompatibilityLayer/Shopware631/Core` can now be found in `src/Core`.
 This results in less duplication and overall easier readable code.
-Some classes for Shopware 6.1 still are there, since they're not relevant for any other Shopware version, except this only version.

 #### Shopware631